Niche (video game): Gameplay

-Game Mechanics

 Niche's game mechanics were inspired by population genetics and effectively provide what is considered a fairly realistic genetic gaming experience.
 Animals can perish due to illness, injury, and even old age, so learning what will help them thrive with consideration to their living environment is key to not only building a solid tribe, but winning the game as well.
 Niche simulates over 100 genes, houses 4 different biomes with each having their very own predators, plants, and prey.
 Within the 100 available genes, there are characteristic options which a player can choose in order to realistically develop their own animal species, some of which detail physical characteristics, disease immunity, fertility, and overall dexterity.
-There are additional genetic options available as the gamer unlocks and utilizes new environments and events in-game.
+There are additional genetic options available as the player unlocks and utilizes new environments and events in-game.

 Development

-The game was crowdfunded on Kickstarter.
+Niche was crowdfunded on Kickstarter.
 It was inspired by Creatures, Spore, and Don't Starve.
-It is available on Steam in early access.
+It entered early access in 2016.
+Stray Fawn did not advertise Niche during early access and charged a higher price than at release.
+Stray Fawn reasoned that this would build a dedicated and engaged community.
 The world and all the animals are procedurally generated.
-The game was released out of early access on 21 September 2017.
+It was released on 21 September 2017.
+In 2019, Niche was made free for educational use in schools.